 This fortress of the Duchy of Normandy housed an abbey from the 14th century onwards and today is one of the most famous landmarks of France.
 Find out more about famous French landmarks on our separate page here.

-On 23 October 2021 the annual 'LaNuit des Châteaux' (Night of the Castles) will take place again.
+On 27 and 28 October 2023 the annual 'LaNuit des Châteaux' (Night of the Castles) will take place this year.

 Actually the whole weekend is dedicated in France to the celebration of castles and various families activities are offered at many sites.
 Read more here.